MattMattV/my-stars/README.md

 ## PHP

+- [phploc](https://github.com/sebastianbergmann/phploc) - A tool for quickly measuring the size of a PHP project.
+- [phpDocumentor2](https://github.com/phpDocumentor/phpDocumentor2) - Documentation Generator for PHP
 - [phpdox](https://github.com/theseer/phpdox) - Documentation generator for PHP Code using standard technology (SRC, DOCBLOCK, XML and XSLT)
 - [Sia-Nextcloud](https://github.com/NebulousLabs/Sia-Nextcloud) -
 - [banditore](https://github.com/j0k3r/banditore) - Banditore retrieves new releases from your GitHub starred repositories and put them in a RSS feed, just for you.